 - Role – Test out whether I enjoyed investing or if I should go back to operating and learn how investors gain conviction in an investment opportunity

-Before I joined, Owl’s team asked me what I wanted to get out of the summer.
+Before I joined, Owl’s team asked me what I wanted to get out of the role.
 I told them my learning goals and that there were a few specific tasks I hoped to do including performing deep due diligence on a range of investment stages, reviewing termsheets, seeing a “transaction” go through – whether investing or selling, and sitting in on a board meeting of a portfolio company.

 Of course I told Owl I was happy to do anything I was asked, but emphasized wanting to focus on due diligence rather than other areas of the VC role such as sourcing and portfolio operations work.
 I felt those were two areas where my prior experience as a startup executive and operator had served me better, while I lacked experience about evaluating an investment.
 For me, identifying elements of investing I enjoyed was important since I already knew I enjoyed operating.

-By the end of the summer, I had worked on 3 large project areas:
+Within a few months, I had worked on 3 large project areas:

 - Diligence – I did deep diligence on 4 companies – ranging Series A through C